How to Get Started with Brand Safety

 - Continuous review of settings is required across all tools, but particularly to keyword blocking.

-- Consider how brand safety requirements may differ depending on buying methods and their levels of transparency, even across a single campaign.
+- Consider how brand safety requirements may differ depending on buying methods and their levels of transparency.

 - Work closely with partners to understand their methodology and grasp the best applications of their technology.